 As production lines normalise and supply chains heal, the re-opening of the economy is likely to reveal permanent scars.
 The young who missed out on vital education during the three Covid years may face difficulties in training and integrating into the labour market.

 Meanwhile, foreign investors, given their aversion to policy uncertainty, are likely to have relocated operations to alternative destinations, leaving a void that is unlikely to be filled quickly.
 Perhaps most important of all, is whether confidence and credibility in the government’s leadership has been damaged as President Xi begins his third term in office.
 He may be hoping for some good rabbit luck.

+This document is for investment professionals in South Africa only and should not be relied upon by private investors.
 If you are a private investor, you should not act or rely on this document but should contact your professional advisor.

 Please note that the prices of shares and the income from them can fall as well as rise and you may not get back the amount originally invested.
 This can be as a result of market movements and also of variations in the exchange rates between currencies.
 Past performance is not a guide to future returns and may not be repeated.

 All details in this document are provided for marketing and information purposes only and should not be misinterpreted as investment advice or taxation advice.
 This document is not an offer or recommendation to buy or sell shares in the fund.
 You should not act or rely on this document but should seek independent advice and verification in relation to its contents.
 Neither Sarasin & Partners LLP nor any other member of the Bank J. Safra Sarasin group accepts any liability or responsibility whatsoever for any consequential loss of any kind arising out of the use of this document or any part of its contents.
 The views expressed in this document are those of Sarasin & Partners LLP and these are subject to change without notice.